KShebek/cbe504/main.typ

 // draw energy diagram

+==== Degrees of Freedom

 When a molecule adsorbs onto a surface, some of these degrees of freedom are lost.
 If the adsorbate is strongly chemisorbed onto the surface (#ref(<fig:chemisorbed>)), then there are likely no translational or rotational degrees of freedom left, depending on how strongly the molecule is adsorbed.
-The vibrational degrees of freedom are still present, although the vibrational modes are likely to differ substantially from the gas phase, and there are now $3N_0$ modes.
+The vibrational degrees of freedom are still present, although the vibrational modes are likely to differ substantially from the gas phase, and there are now $3N_0$ vibrational modes instead of $3N_0-5$ or $3N_0-6$ (unless $N_0=1$, in which case there are no vibrational modes).
+#footnote[For an isolated molecule with $N_0$ atoms, there are three degrees of freedom per atom (one for each dimension) for a total of $3N_0$ degrees of freedom.
+However, three of these $3N_0$ degrees of freedom are associated with translational motion in $x$, $y$, and $z$.
+Two (linear) or three (non-linear) of these degrees of freedom are due to rotation.
+This is the cause of the $3N_0-5$ or $3N_0-6$ vibrational modes for a free molecule.
+If the molecule is strongly adsorbed, the translational and rotational degrees of freedom are not present, and all $3N_0$ degrees of freedom are associated with vibrations.]
 Collectively, this set of approximations is often known as the harmonic limit.

 #figure(image("figures/chemisorbed_partition_functions.svg",width:33%),caption:[Schematic of a chemisorbed molecule on a surface.
 If the adsorbate is strongly bound, it will have no translational or rotational degrees of freedom.])<fig:chemisorbed>